 - To continue to support children to learn about road safety, a long term plan for the renewal and upgrade of Kew Traffic School was developed.
-An upgrade to the bike storage shed and party room was completed in November 2020.
-The road safety education program at Kew Traffic School has been reviewed with three new programs being offered focusing on different components of the Safety Education Program including, pedestrian safety, bike safety and passenger safety.
-The revised programs have been written to meet the curriculum outcomes for both early childhood education and care services as well as primary schools. - Each year, Council has continued to deliver Walk to School programs and other bike and pedestrian safety initiatives funded by VicHealth and VicRoads to primary school children across Boroondara.
+The party room and shed is being upgraded as part of these works.
+The road safety education program at Kew Traffic School will also be redeveloped. - Each year, Council has continued to deliver Walk to School programs and other bike and pedestrian safety initiatives funded by VicHealth and VicRoads to primary school children across Boroondara.

-- In 2019, Council received funding from the Victorian Government to implement a 40km/ hr speed limit along the Burwood Village Shopping strip.
+- In 2019, Council received funding from the Victorian Government to implement a 40km/hr speed limit along the Burwood Village Shopping strip.
 This has improved the safety of the area for pedestrians, cyclists, tram passengers and drivers.
-Council continues to advocate for the introduction of 40km/hr speed limits to improve community safety across the City, particularly for the 0-25 years age group. - In 2018-19, the process of booking and accessing Kew Traffic School was streamlined to make it easier for families to access. - In 2019, Boroondara WILD was launched to promote families getting out into the parks and gardens across Boroondara.
+Council continues to advocate for the introduction of 40km/hr speed limits to improve community safety across the City. - In 2018-19, the process of booking and accessing Kew Traffic School was streamlined to make it easier for families to access. - In 2019, Boroondara WILD was launched to promote families getting out into the parks and gardens across Boroondara.